Introduction to Trading Patterns

 After forming a higher high, the price falls all the way back to where that high began.
 It then makes a lower high and falls back to the same level, forming a neckline and completing the pattern.
 A short trade is triggered when the neckline is broken.
 The target is the height of the head (the middle peak) and the pattern fails if the high of the right shoulder is breached.

 An upside-down, or inverse head and shoulders is a bullish pattern that occurs after prices have fallen.
-Other reversal patterns include: Here are some other examples of reversal patterns:

 - Double tops (bearish) and double bottoms (bullish)